Smart-Shaped/chaM3Leon/chaM3Leon/speed/README.md

 - Override the `updateSpeed` method to implement the specific logic (working on Spark Dataframe).
 - It will automatically save results on Cassandra DB.

-### 3. Create a Class that Extends `com.smartshaped.chameleon.common.com.smartshaped.chameleon.batch.utils.TableModel`
+### 3. Create a Class that Extends `com.smartshaped.chameleon.common.utils.TableModel`
 - Define the table fields as class attributes.
 - Specify the name of the primary key as a **string**.
 - Create a `typeMapping.yml` file to define the mapping between Java field types and CQL (Cassandra Query Language) types.